JosePedroDias/musicnot/README.md

 - [x] example displaying local musicxml files to simplify demo for new users
 - [x] save SVG/print support
 - [x] request user to choose which part to render
+- [ ] summarize content in height:
-- [ ] filter out measures with no info for the chosen part!
+    - [] filter out measures with no info for the chosen part
+    - [] reduce duration of notes keeping relative parallelism
+- [ ] alternate headers for guitar, base, drums
+- [ ] alternate color scheme for guitar/base (lowest string which has the note) and drums (cluster by type: hihat, kicks, snares, toms, etc.)
 - [ ] smart criteria for clustering notes between left/right hand
 - [ ] support for multiple voices playback
+- [ ] test webMIDI playback instead of WebAudio